 HGTC Employees Nominated, Honored for Statewide Innovation Awards

-Horry-Georgetown Technical College (HGTC) is proud to announce the nominees and statewide winner for the A. Wade Martin Innovator of the Year Awards 2021.
-HGTC nominated Stan Greenawalt, Professor of Cybersecurity, to represent the College for the A. Wade Martin Innovator of the Year for his innovation to build a Cyber Security Operations Center and create an Ethical Hacking and Penetration classroom, the only one of its kind in the South Carolina Technical College System.
-HGTC also nominated Brandon Haselden, Assistant Vice President/Dean; Charles Granger, Chair and Professor of Golf Course Management; and Ashley Wilkinson, Professor of Golf and Sports Turf Management, to represent the College for the A. Wade Martin Innovation Team of the Year for the vision and innovation to complete the new Turf Care Demonstration Center on the Conway Campus.
+Horry-Georgetown Technical College (HGTC) is proud to announce the nominees and statewide winner for the A. Wade Martin Innovator of the Year Awards 2022.
+HGTC nominated Becky Hubbard, Chair of the Teacher Education Department and Professor of Education, to represent the College for the A. Wade Martin Innovator of the Year for her innovation to develop the Teacher Education Associate in Applied Science degree program, the only one of its kind in the South Carolina Technical College System.

 The A. Wade Martin Innovator of the Year Awards are presented annually by the SC Technical College System Foundation at an Awards Ceremony held at the South Carolina Technical Education Association (SCTEA) Conference in February.
 The A. Wade Martin Award recognizes individuals in the technical college system who employ innovative approaches to meet the ever-changing needs in the technical education arena and whose achievements impact most positively in the system’s statewide efforts in economic development and the education of technical college students.
 A. Wade Martin was the executive director of South Carolina’s first technical and industrial training program.